Changhong Zhao, Assistant Professor

 At the transmission

-level, the power exchanges at substations are controlled to optimize the rate
+level, control the power exchanges at substations to optimize the rate

 of change of frequency, frequency overshoot, settling time, and steady state.